danish981/vue3-composition-api-crud/README.md

 Making request to the server, getting the data and displaying it in the UI by using loops

-file downloaded offline, the currrent tile is 1:24
+file downloaded offline, the currrent tile is 1:33

+**what we are doing currently** : *adding a new student done with post request*

 https://youtu.be/JDcfOVc4Uww?t=4296